 Are you visiting this website with Chrome or Chromium?
 Then you might see an unjustified warning.

-The simple and effective how-to's and tips on this website, will help you to have a smooth experience with both Ubuntu 13.10 Saucy Salamander (Linux Mint 16 Petra) and Ubuntu 12.04 Precise Pangolin (Linux Mint 13 Maya).
+The simple and effective how-to's and tips on this website, will help you to have a smooth experience with both Ubuntu 14.04 Trusty Tahr, Linux Mint 16 Petra and Linux Mint 13 Maya.

 One of the main objectives of Linux is fun.
 So above all: have fun!